eagroom/IntroToRPresentation/index.md

 ```

 *** =pnotes
-point our the items numbers in the row wrapping [15], 10.4 is the 15th element
+point out the items numbers in the row wrapping [15], 10.4 is the 15th element

 ---